Kevin Lamoureux: Member of the Canadian House of Commons

 Lamoureux resigned his provincial seat in 2010 to seek election to the House of Commons of Canada in a by-election that was held to fill the vacancy caused by the resignation of NDP MP Judy Wasylycia-Leis, who stepped down to run for mayor.
 He was elected over NDP candidate Kevin Chief, and was re-elected in the 2011 federal election a few months later by a margin of just 44 votes over NDP candidate Rebecca Blaikie.
 He and Ralph Goodale, who was re-elected in Wascana around Regina, Saskatchewan, were the only two Liberal MPs elected from the Prairie provinces; nationally the party won only 34 seats, the fewest it has ever won.

 Lamoureux won re-election in 2015 by a landslide, turning what had been a safe seat for the NDP into one of the Liberals’ strongest seats on the federal stage with almost 70% of the popular vote.
 He was the only incumbent MP from Winnipeg who was re-elected in 2015, and the Liberals also won a majority government.
 He was re-elected with a diminished plurality in the 2019 Canadian federal election.

 In 2021 the Commissioner of Canada Elections ruled Lamoureux had violated in the Canada Elections Act in the 2019 election.
 Lamoureux was found to have made seven advertisements on Facebook and Instagram on election day contrary to the prohibition on election day advertising.
 Lamoureux was ordered to pay a $300 fine.
 He was re-elected with an absolute majority in the 2021 election.

+In the 2025 Liberal Party of Canada leadership election, he endorsed Chrystia Freeland.